captionpoint/CaptionPoint-Server/public/freakshow.md

 You do not fear me as you fear them, as you fear *being* one of them,
 ---
 ## MR.FLIP:
-as you fear waking up one of them, drool running out of your mouth eyes glazed *but still alive inside*.
+as you fear waking up one of them, drool running out of your mouth,
+---
+## MR.FLIP:
+eyes glazed *but still alive inside*.
 ---
 ## MR FLIP:
 That really makes you shit, doesn’t it?